You are here

 Should I get tested?

-Yes, if you belong to one of the communities listed above and have engaged in a high risk activity.
+Yes, if you belong to one of the communities listed above or have engaged in a high risk activity.

 When should I get tested?

 Following a high risk exposure to HIV, test as soon as possible if you have symptoms (fever, swollen lymph nodes, night sweats, weight loss, rash, oral yeast infection).